Howard County Juneteenth Community Day & Block Party

 About this Event

 Join Howard County Executive Calvin Ball, Howard County Office of Human Rights & Equity, the Harriet Tubman Cultural Center, and the Howard County Department of Recreation and Parks for our annual Juneteenth Block Party & Community Day.
-This vibrant celebration honors the richness of Black culture, the power of community connection, the importance of telling our stories in our own voices, and the history and ongoing significance of Juneteenth.
-Featuring food, music, dance, movement, storytelling, interactive exhibits, community resources, and engaging workshops, this event is geared towards the whole family.
+This vibrant celebration honors the richness of Black culture, the power of community connection, and the importance of telling our stories in our own voices.
+Featuring delicious food, exciting classes, fun activities, interactive exhibits, informative lectures, and engaging workshops, this event has something for the whole family.

 All ages welcome!
 See agenda below for a selected listing of activities, classes, and workshops (a full program will be provided to all registrants).